denniskoech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a directory in a directory
+Move a file from a directory to another